It only does everything.

 notion was mainly with the base

-, has quite a few other great features (if you want a Blu-ray it's one of the best players, and the PS3 had official Linux support), and doesn't charge for extras like the 360 does (online, wireless, a hard drive) it failed to reach the heights of its predecessors, which is a big fall.
-Sony wound up losing the console gaming throne it held with the first two PlayStations.
-The PS3 is not a failure, mind you, but it clearly wasn't the success Sony was hoping for.
+that could do everything a Blu-Ray player could in addition to being a freaking gaming system), it failed to reach the heights of its predecessors, with Sony winding up losing the console gaming throne it held with the first two PlayStations.
 The console launched in late 2006, but didn't turn a profit for Sony Computer Entertainment until the third quarter of 2008.

 In August 2009, a new variant of the PS3 has been released — the Slim

 , a smaller device

 with most of the same features and a relatively significant reduction in power needs.
 More importantly, this led to price drops all around, putting the PS3 within striking range of the Xbox 360.
 Since PS3s are still more technologically advanced than Xbox 360s, and since Microsoft discontinued its midprice 360 model in the meantime, the fortunes of the PS3 have improved (as in, more